aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/contenttypeproperty/_index.md

 ### setName(string) {#setName-string-}

+<b>@deprecated.</b> Please use the 'name' property instead.
 Returns or sets the name of the object.

 ```javascript
 setName(value: string) : void;